 The two women re-think gender roles and gender models in significant ways for us.
 In some ways, the characters appear to be modeled on real women mob bosses in the drug trade.
 So, they are not matters of pure fiction; there are some empirical referents for them.

 Both women are strikingly beautiful.
 Both have blood on their hands.
 And both are wealthy beyond imagination in their own right as managers and drug lords.

 Since so much of what we value in assertions of “power” are military and other presentations of violent might, as well as money, Camila and Teresa make us re-think some of our ideas about women and gender roles in ways that are, despite the context of illegal and violent drug trade in the series, important.
 I do not want to call our ideas in this arena “traditional,” as there is reason to think that they are late-modern and secularist (e.g., part of the New Man movement) rather than being traditional at all.

 All in all, “The Camila Vargas Show” knocks it out of the ballpark for pure entertainment, a bit of exposure to Spanish language, and an action-packed culture study of women and gender in the illegal drug trade, particularly that between Mexico and Texas, but also including Arizona, New Orleans, Bolivia, Malta, and other spots of interest.

-Dr. Patricia Sohn, Ph.D. is associate professor of political science at the University of Florida.
+Dr. Patricia Sohn, Ph.D. is an associate professor.
 She specializes in Middle East (MENA) and Israel/Palestine politics, and particularly the intersection of courts and politics, religion and politics, and gender politics.
 She has interests in historical institutional, political sociological, micro-level, and grassroots analysis of state and society.
 A prime example of the American melting pot, she has heritage from Prussia, the Philippines, Spain, Ireland, and Holland.